top of page

 What are June's Practice hours?

-Friday: 9.30am to 2.30pm **
+Friday: 8.30am to 5pm

-These hours can differ slightly each week.
-Reduced practice hours apply during NSW School holidays.
+These hours may differ slightly each week.

 How long is each session?

-Each counselling session is approximately 52 minutes in duration.
+Each counselling session is approximately 53 minutes in duration.
 All sessions start promptly at the scheduled appointment time, as June prioritises punctuality out of respect for the busy lives of clients.

 What is the current waiting time for an appointment?